Jami Kampung Baru Inpak Mosque

-Masjid Jami Kampung Baru Inpak, also known as Masjid Kampung Baru or Bandengan Mosque is one of the oldest mosques in Jakarta, Indonesia.
+Masjid Jami Kampung Baru Inpak, also known as Masjid Kampung Baru or Bandengan Mosque, is one of the oldest mosques in Jakarta, Indonesia.
 It is located at Jalan Bandengan Selatan, Pekojan, Tambora, Jakarta, close to Masjid Al-Anshor.
-It is one of the mosques that was built by the Muslim merchants from India, who used to travel and live in Batavia.
-The mosque has been designated as a cultural heritage by the provincial government of DKI Jakarta.
+It is one of the mosques that was built by Muslim merchants from India who used to travel to and live in Batavia.
+The mosque has been designated as cultural heritage by the provincial government of DKI Jakarta.